What is Behavior Based Safety (BBS)?

 - Keep the feedback focused on behavior.
 You want to correct the behavior, not the person.
 So while you should be specific, you want to avoid making it personal.

-- Avoid tying discipline directly into feedback.
-When possible, avoid tying observations to discipline.
-There may be scenarios where discipline is the most prudent choice for the behavior (such as horseplay, fighting, or employees working under the influence).
+- Avoid tying discipline directly into feedback when possible.
+There may be scenarios where discipline is the most prudent choice for the behavior (such as horseplay, fighting, or employees working under the influence of illegal substances).
 However, you should avoid using discipline immediately after identifying one of your selected observations.
 If you do use discipline, do so after monitoring behavior for compliance after providing feedback.

 Could You Cut Incidents by 80% with BBS?